SunnyViewTech/docs/my-website/docs/Integration/UnrealEngine/livelinkface.md

 :::

-After that, you can select Dollars MoCap as the facial capture input in the animation blueprint.
+Once you see the Dollars MoCap subject, you can select it as the facial capture input in the animation blueprint.

 The following is an example of MetaHuman.